wuleicanada/corp/README.md

 #### How/where do you do these required public search(es)?
 Using “Access Now” on ServiceOntario web site.
 #### What are you looking for?
-Make sure the shares owned by Vendors were not registered as security for loans.
+Check if Vendors' shares were registered as security for loans.
 #### Why is this important to your client?
 This makes sure Vendors can sell their shares to the client.
 They can't if the shares were used as collateral for loans.
 ### 🔎 Execution